john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 A good rule-of-thumb is:

-> Never pick a fund that charges over 0.25% in fees.
+> Don't pick funds that charges more than 0.25% in fees.

 Fees and expenses are tricky.
 Dis-honest fund advertising will try to convince you that their fund makes so much money they can charge you 2%.
 Don't be fooled.
 For a neutral opinion on the fee structures of funds, the SEC is a safe source of information: